-At the trial, any affidavit evidence upon which a party intends to rely will be formally "read" by the party relying on the evidence and admitted into evidence.
+As to the parties' evidence, the affidavit evidence upon which a party intends to rely will be formally "read" by the party relying on the evidence and admitted into evidence.
 A person that has given evidence in affidavit form may be required for cross-examination by the other party.